tchangkiat/aws-cloudformation-templates/EKS/Setup.md

 2. The X-Ray Daemon containers should be injected in your application Pods automatically.

-2. Modify your source code to include and use the AWS X-Ray SDK.
+2. Modify your source code to include and use the AWS X-Ray SDK (this was already done for the sample application).

-## 7. Tear Down
+## 6. Tear Down

 1. Execute the following command in the Bastion Host if the sample application was set up: